 A VPN Domain is a collection of internal networks that use Security Gateways to send and receive VPN traffic.
 Define the resources that are included in the VPN Domain for each Security Gateway.

-Then join the Security Gateways into a VPN community - collection of VPN tunnels and their attributes.
-Network resources of different VPN Domains can securely communicate with each other through VPN tunnels that terminate at the Security Gateways in the VPN communities.
+Then join the Security Gateways into a VPN Community- collection of VPN tunnels and their attributes.
+Network resources of different VPN Domains can securely communicate with each other through VPN tunnels that terminate at the Security Gateways in the VPN Communities.

-VPN communities are based on Star and Mesh topologies:
+VPN Communities are based on Star and Meshed topologies:

-- In a Star community, each satellite Security Gateway has a VPN tunnel to the central Security Gateway, but not to other Security Gateways in the community. - In a Mesh community, there are VPN tunnels between each pair of Security Gateway.
+- In a Star VPN Community, each satellite Security Gateway has a VPN tunnel to the central Security Gateway, but not to other Security Gateways in the community. - In a Meshed VPN Community, there are VPN tunnels between each pair of Security Gateway.